uhnomoli/mynt/docs/_posts/2012-03-20-Whats-new-in-mynt-v0.2.md

 Lastly, there is the `serve` command.
 If you don't have a local server setup, you can now use the `serve` command to quickly host your site locally for developing and testing.

-To read more on the new commands and how to use them, check out the [directory structure][directory-structure] and [commands][commands] sections of the quickstart guide.
+To read more on the new commands and how to use them, check out the [directory structure][directory-structure] and [generation][generation] sections of the quickstart guide.

 # Default theme

 Now included with mynt is a default theme.
-The default theme comes with an annotated config file and a handful of useful built-in features, such as an Atom feed and the easy addition of profile links to various social sites.
+The default theme comes with an annotated configuration file and a handful of useful built-in features, such as an Atom feed and the easy addition of profile links to various social sites.

 To get started with the new default theme, use the new `init` command.